GTPB/PDA18/pages/sdaMsqrobDesign.md

 The 6th study of the Clinical Proteomic Technology Assessment for Cancer (CPTAC).
 In this experiment, the authors spiked the Sigma Universal Protein Standard mixture 1 (UPS1) containing 48 different human proteins in a protein background of 60 ng/μL Saccharomyces cerevisiae strain BY4741 (MATa, leu2Δ0, met15Δ0, ura3Δ0, his3Δ1).
 Five different spike-in concentrations were used: 6A (0.25 fmol UPS1 proteins/μL), 6B (0.74 fmol UPS1 proteins/μL), 6C (2.22 fmol UPS1 proteins/μL), 6D (6.67 fmol UPS1 proteins/μL) and 6E (20 fmol UPS1 proteins/μL) [6].
 The raw data files can be downloaded from https://cptac-data-portal.georgetown.edu/cptac/public?scope=Phase+I (Study 6).
 We limited ourselves to the data of LTQ-Orbitrap at site 86, LTQ-Orbitrap O at site 65 and LTQ-Orbitrap W at site 56.
 The data were searched with MaxQuant version 1.5.2.8, and detailed search settings were described in Goeminne et al. (2016) [1].
 The experiment is conceived as a randomized complete block design with lab as a blocking factor.
 For every lab, 3 replicates are available for each concentration.

-The data can be found at proteomicsShortCourse/data/quantification/cptac
+The data can be found in the folder data/quantification/cptac

 ##### 2.3.4.1.
 Which factors will you use in the mean model?